 Here are some additional considerations when choosing between lead-acid and Lithium batteries:

-- Application: If you need a battery for a high-performance application, such as to run higher loads like fridges, geysers Airconditioners, Laser printers, CNC Machinery, microwave ovens, Coffee machines etc., but if you want to run small loads of house like fans LEd lights and TV etc. than the Lead Acid can be a choice but refilling the water and space taken is a big challenge.
+- Application: If you need a battery for a high-performance application, such as to run higher loads like fridges, geysers Airconditioners, Laser printers, CNC Machinery, microwave ovens, Coffee machines, etc., then Lithium is the right choice, but if you want to run small loads of house like fans LEd lights and TV etc. than the Lead Acid can be a choice but refilling the water and space taken is a big challenge.

 - Price Point: if one sees all these benefits and comparisons, one can realize that a Lithium battery LifePO4 is cheaper than a Tubular lead Acid battery.